Ransomware attacks may be the latest craze, but security professionals are more concerned about next year’s major threat- ransom-driven DDoS attacks.

 The results overwhelmingly found that 80% of interviewees believe their organization will be faced with a DDoS ransom attack, and even worse, 43% feel their superiors will pay the ransom.

 Interviewees also had some stark words for ISPs, with 59% of respondents worried their provider is not doing enough to protect their organization from DDoS attacks.
-The vast major of respondents also feel that net neutrality principals are possibly being used by ISPs to avoid accepting responsibility to offer adequate DDoS mitigation.
+The vast major of respondents also feels that net neutrality principals are possibly being used by ISPs to avoid accepting responsibility to offer adequate DDoS mitigation.

 While telecom providers have traditionally directed traffic from one destination to another without passing judgment about the content, customers today want their telecom providers to deliver good, clean traffic, where the threats have been proactively removed.